-(b) Given that Las Gallinas RWTF was shut down during 2020 due to infrastructure upgrades, all demands by the recycled water system in 2020 was met by potable water.
+- (b) Volumes are in units of AF. - (c) Given that Las Gallinas RWTF was shut down during 2020 due to infrastructure upgrades, all demands by the recycled water system in 2020 was met by potable water.
+Plant upgrades were completed in April 2021.

-&lt;sup>14 During 2020, the Las Gallinas RWTF was offline due to infrastructure upgrades and all demands by the recycled water system were met by potable water.
-Potable water is not anticipated to be needed to supplement the recycled water system going forward, following plant upgrades.
+14 During 2020, the Las Gallinas RWTF was offline due to infrastructure upgrades and all demands by the recycled water system were met by potable water.
+Potable water is not anticipated to be needed to supplement the recycled water system going forward, following plant upgrades that were completed in April 2021.